-Investments are reported at fair value.
-The fair value of U.S. government obligations and investments in bond and equity funds is based on quoted market prices.
-Investments in certificates of deposit and money market funds are reported at cost which approximates fair market value.
-During the fiscal year ended September 30, 2015, all of the Chapter 175 Plan assets were in various investment accounts at Salem Trust Company.
+The fair value of investments in bond and equity funds are based on quoted market prices.
+The District categorizes its Pension Fund fair value measurements utilizing the fair value hierarchy established by generally accepted accounting principles similar to General Fund investments.
+Investments in money market funds are reported at amortized cost.
+During the fiscal year ended September 30, 2017, all of the Chapter 175 Plan assets were held in various investments at Salem Trust Company and the American Core Realty Fund.